Ahmed-Sinkeat/Notification-position/README.md

 ## 🛠️ Installation

-Getting started is easy!
-Just follow these steps:
+Getting started is a breeze!
+Follow these steps to install:

 1. **Download the Extension:**
    - **Via Git**: Clone the repository with: